liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     >>> pprint(resp_data['sheets']['adhocracy.sheets.name.IName']['fields'][0])
     {'createmandatory': False,
-     'listtype': 'single',
      'name': 'name',
      'readonly': False,
-     'valuetype': 'String'}
+     'valuetype': 'adhocracy.schema.Identifier'}

 Each field definition has the following keys:

 name
     The field name

 createmandatory
     Flag specifying whether the field must be set if the sheet is created

 readonly
     Flag specifying whether the field can be set by the user (if true, it's automatically set by the server)

-listtype
-  Specifies whether the field contains just a "single" value, a "list" of values (order matters, duplicates are allowed), or a "set" of values (unordered, no duplicates).

 valuetype
-  The type of values stored in the field, either a basic type (as defined by Colander) such as "String" or "Int", or a custom-defined type such as "adhocracy.schema.AbsolutePath"
+    The type of values stored in the field, either a basic type (as defined by Colander) such as "String" or "Integer", or a custom-defined type such as "adhocracy.schema.AbsolutePath"

+There also is an optional key:

+containertype
+    Only present if the field can store multiple values (each of the type specified by the "valuetype" attribute).
+If present, the value of this attribute is either "list" (a list of values: order matters, duplicates are allowed) or "set" (a set of values: unordered, no duplicates).

 OPTIONS